Accredited cardiac rehab in Idaho Falls, Idaho

-Cardiac rehabilitation is a structured exercise and educational program for people recovering from a heart condition.
-Our professional team of registered nurses, exercise physiologists, dietitians, pharmacists, spiritual support, and—when needed—diabetes educators, help contribute to your recovery.
-Working together with you and your doctor, they design an individualized program to meet your fitness goals.
+Our professional team of registered nurses, exercise physiologists, dieticians, pharmacists and, when needed, diabetes educators and respiratory therapists, help contribute to your recovery.
+Working together with you and your healthcare provider, we design an individualized program to meet your health goals.

 - Supervised exercise training